thogiti/thogiti.github.io/_posts/2024-06-03-Cross-Chain-MEV-Auction-Modeling.md

 ## Combinatorial Auctions

-Combinatorial auctions in the context of MEV auctions allow bidders to place bids on predefined combinations of chains, rather than just individual chains, capturing complex synergies and bidder's preferences.
+Combinatorial auctions in the context of MEV auctions allow bidders to place bids on predefined combinations of chains, rather than just individual chains, capturing complex synergies and bidder's preferences [^4].
 This approach can significantly enhance proposer revenue by recognizing the added value that bidders place on controlling multiple chains simultaneously.
 By focusing on practical, predefined subsets of chains instead of all combinations, the auction process remains computationally feasible while still reflecting the strategic importance of cross-chain MEV opportunities.
 This model ensures a more efficient and effective auction mechanism, maximizing total revenue and accurately representing bidder valuations and synergies.

 ### Relaxed Combinatorial Auction Model